Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 - Best for: Mixed groups, couples

-- Known for: Lake, harbor, dining
+- Known for: Lake, harbour, dining, waterfront leisure activities, nightlife

-- Atmosphere: Cosmopolitan yet traditional
+- Atmosphere: Cosmopolitan yet traditional, charming

 - Distance from airport: 45 minutes

-- Beach type: Small coves, municipal beach
+- Beach type: Small coves, municipal beach, scenic bays

 Chania Region